 Current weather conditions update every 15 minutes with humidity and precipitation percentages, dew point, visibility, UV index, wind speed gusts and direction, times for sunrise and sunset, and RealFeel, AccuWeather’s own weather forecasting system that determines what the local temperature actually feels like.

-There is also a premium version, which has hourly forecasts for two weeks ahead, precipitation radar for Europe and ski and beach weather reports for popular resorts and destinations all over the world.
+The platform's weekly forecasts are updated every three hours with information on temperature, wind direction and speed, air pressure, precipitation amount and probability, and relative humidity.
+There is also a premium version, which has hourly forecasts for two weeks ahead, precipitation radar for Europe, and weather reports for popular beach and ski resorts all over the world.

 Available on both the Apple App Store and Google Play, 1Weather has a simple but elegant interface that shows real-time local weather and forecasts worldwide for two days.
 It also has a 10-day extended forecast and precipitation info, and 36-hour and seven-day interactive maps.

 Be prepared for any and all weather types!

 Really, the only way to make sure you're well-equipped to face whatever the Dutch climate throws at you is to make sure you're prepared for any and all weather types.
 So, alongside being sure to check your preferred weather app, consider grabbing an umbrella, scarf, and a pair of sunglasses before leaving the house - that way, you know you're ready no matter what!